 The push-button is located on the bottom of the blower control knob.
 Press this button to turn on the rear window defroster, and the optional electric remote control heated mirrors.
-An amber light shows that the defroster is on.
+An amber light shows that the defroster is on The defroster will automatically turn off after about ten minutes.
+For five more minutes of operation, press the switch again.
+To prevent excessive battery drain, use the defroster only when the engine is operating.